Skip to content

 Results

-Traditional manual DNS migrations—planning, exporting records, importing, testing, monitoring propagation—typically require 4-6 hours of focused work and weekend execution windows to minimize business risk.
+Traditional manual DNS migrations typically require 4-6 hours of focused work and weekend execution windows to minimize business risk: planning, exporting records, importing, testing, monitoring propagation.
+The stakes are high.
+Downtime costs Global 2000 companies $400B annually (Splunk/Oxford Economics, 2024).

 MetricBeforeAfterBusiness Impact